How the "Urine Toxic Metals" Test

 The urine toxic metals test described above—whether provoked or not—is used to persuade patients they are toxic when they are not.
 I believe that several agencies can and should do something to stop this deception.

-- If the FDA has jurisdiction over the software used to generate the test reports, it could ban its use.
-State licensing boards could prohibit the use of provoked testing and discipline practitioners who use it.
+- State licensing boards could prohibit the use of provoked testing and discipline practitioners who use it.

 - State laboratory licensing agencies could prohibit testing of provoked specimens or order Doctor's Data to raise its reference ranges and to stop comparing provoked test results to these non-provoked ranges.